Group no. 6084 affiliated to IAM Roadsmart ~ Registered Scottish Charity SC023509

 In 1982 the Group was accepted into membership of The Institute of Advanced Motorists, and has been representing the interests what is now known as IAM Roadsmart in the Scottish Borders ever since.

-the enthusiastic support of existing and new members.
-The
+into being with the enthusiastic support of existing and new

 The aims of the Group are to